Renovating Names in Open-Vocabulary Segmentation Benchmarks: Conclusion and Limitations

-In this work, we highlight the problems of naming in existing open-vocabulary segmentation benchmarks and introduce RENOVATE, a straightforward yet versatile framework to renovate dataset names.
-Our efforts underscore the benefits of renaming, evidenced by the improvements in upgraded benchmarks and models trained with renovated names.
-However, while RENOVATE helps uncover biases in models and datasets, it could inadvertently propagate biases from the foundational models into the new names.
-To mitigate potential negative societal impacts, we advocate for verification of renovated names in critical applications, as we have exemplified with our upgraded benchmarks.

-As the first attempt to propose a generalized, principle-based renaming framework, we acknowledge that our exploration of design choices remains incomplete.
-For instance, alternative language models like Llama~\cite{touvron2023llama} or Gemini~\cite{team2023gemini} have yet to be investigated for candidate name generation, and our architectural experiments have so far been confined to using CLIP as the backbone, leaving other VLMs like SigCLIP~\cite{zhai2023sigmoid} unexplored.
-In the future, we aim to further refine our renaming method, exploring a wider array of options, and ultimately scale it to automate the enhancement of publicly available large-scale datasets.
+In this work, we address the naming issues and show that renaming improves both model training and evaluation of open-vocabulary segmentation.
+While RENOVATE uncovers model biases, it could inadvertently propagate biases from the foundational models into the new names.
+To mitigate potential negative societal impacts, we advocate for verification of names in critical applications, as exemplified by our verification of names in evaluation sets.
+As the first attempt to propose a generalized renaming framework, we acknowledge that our exploration remains incomplete.
+In the future, we aim to further refine our method, exploring more design choices such as other model backbones~\cite{zhai2023sigmoid}, and scale it up to the publicly available large-scale datasets~\cite{schuhmann2021laion, changpinyo2021conceptual}.